Qubitol/madgraph-profiling-exercises/README.md

 ### 5.3 Increase the number of events

 Profiling with a sampling profiler requires collecting enough samples.
-At 97 Hz, a 1-second run yields only ~97 samples — too few for a meaningful flamegraph.
+At 97 Hz, a 1-second run yields only ~97 samples, too few for a meaningful flamegraph.

 Edit `G1/input_app.txt` and increase the number of events to at least **100,000** for CPU runs (the first integer in the first line), and **1,000,000** for GPU runs: